Simcha Felder: New York City Council (2002–2010)

-New York State Senate
+New York State Senate (2013–2025)

 In 2008, Felder challenged incumbent State Senator Kevin Parker in a Democratic primary in Senate District 21.
 Parker won the primary with less than 50% of the vote.

 Felder was elected to the New York State Senate in District 17 in November 2012.
 The district had been reconfigured as a "Super Jewish" district; reportedly, the Republican-controlled chamber drew the district specifically with Felder in mind.
 Even though incumbent David Storobin had won the seat in a special election, the GOP offered little support to him, and Felder handily defeated him.

-Following the election to the Senate, Felder announced that despite being elected as a Democrat, he intended to caucus with the Republicans.
-That decision, along with Felder's stated willingness to return to the Senate Democratic Conference if doing so would benefit his district, had attracted attention and speculation during his Senate tenure.
-Brooklyn Democratic Party Chairman Frank Seddio called Felder's defection a "disgrace and a complete betrayal of his constituents."
+Following his election to the Senate, Felder announced that, despite being elected as a Democrat, he intended to caucus with the Republicans.
+Felder also stated his willingness to return to the Senate Democratic Conference if doing so would benefit his district.
+Brooklyn Democratic Party Chairman Frank Seddio called Felder's defection a "disgrace and a complete betrayal of his constituents".

-As a State Senator, Felder was the only Democrat to vote against the $15 minimum wage; he cast deciding votes against the immigration-friendly New York Dream Act, killing it; he stated that ending stop-and-frisk was a mistake; he torpedoed the 5-cent plastic bag fees, thus winning himself the 2016 "Oil Slick Award" from an environmental advocacy group; and he supported pro-Israel policies like anti-BDS laws and Iran divestment.
+Felder is known as a conservative Democrat.
+As a State Senator, Felder was the only Democrat to vote against $15-per-hour minimum wage legislation.
+He cast deciding votes against an immigration bill called the New York Dream Act, stated that ending stop-and-frisk was a mistake, opposed plastic bag fees, and supported Iran divestment and anti-BDS laws.
 On the final day of the 2013 legislative session, Felder voted against a hostile amendment that would have attached a pro-choice bill to an unrelated piece of legislation.
+Unlike nearly all other New York Democrats, Felder is a staunch opponent of abortion rights.

-Felder was reelected to the Senate without opposition in 2014 and 2016.
+Felder was re-elected to the Senate without opposition in 2014 and 2016.
 In the latter election, he ran on the Democratic, Republican, and Conservative lines.

-In April 2018, other lawmakers accused Felder of "essentially holding the $168 billion budget hostage until the state agreed not to interfere with the curriculum at the private Jewish schools known as yeshivas."
+In April 2018, other lawmakers accused Felder of "essentially holding the $168 billion budget hostage until the state agreed not to interfere with the curriculum at the private Jewish schools known as yeshivas".

 After an April 2018 agreement returned the Independent Democratic Conference (a breakaway faction of Democrats) to the mainline Democratic conference, Felder became the swing vote in the State Senate; this placed a spotlight on his continued affiliation with Senate Republicans.
 On April 24, 2018, Felder announced that he intended to continue caucusing with Senate Republicans during the remaining weeks of the 2018 legislative session; Felder made this statement despite the possibility that two special elections being held that day could give the Democratic Party a numerical majority in the State Senate, and despite Governor Andrew Cuomo's public support for Democratic control of the Senate.
 On April 25, Cuomo sent Felder an open letter to pressure him to rejoin the Senate Democratic Conference.
 Felder continued to caucus with the Republicans.